Prasophyllum maccannii: Taxonomy and naming

 Prasophyllum maccannii was first formally described in 2006 by David Jones and Dean Rouse.
 The description was published in Australian Orchid Research from a specimen collected from near Ponomal.
 The specific epithet (maccannii) honours the Victorian naturalist Ian Robert McCann (1914-2003).

 Distribution and habitat

-The inland leek orchid grows in open forest in the central west of Victoria.
+Inland leek orchid grows in open forest in the central west of Victoria.

 Conservation

 Prasophyllum maccannii is listed as Endangered under the Victorian Flora and Fauna Guarantee Act 1988.